oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 5. If your machine has and selinux policy installed, make sure it will not block JBoss
 6. JBoss will bind to your host's name.
 Make sure it's resolvable by adding it to /etc/hosts or any other method.

-### JBoss AS Security

-Note that JBoss AS 5.1 does not include security fixes for issues found after it was released.
-These fixes are rolled into later versions of JBoss AS.
-By default, JBoss AS permits unauthenticated access to the JMX console.
-It is important that the JMX console is configured to require authentication.
-Failure to do so will render the system vulnerable to several known exploits, including the [JBoss Worm](http://community.jboss.org/blogs/mjc/2011/10/20/statement-regarding-security-threat-to-jboss-application-server) that exploits [CVE-2010-0738](https://access.redhat.com/kb/docs/DOC-30741).
-Please follow [these instructions](http://community.jboss.org/wiki/SecureTheJmxConsole) to secure the JMX console.

 ## Installing PostgreSQL

 [Installing_PostgreSQL_DB](Installing_PostgreSQL_DB)